SLICE alignment workflow

 |

-Alignment enables the ability to get crisp focus at a single Z plane.
-Proper alignment in conjunction with a correctly adjusted offset setting enables crisp focus at different Z planes.
-You will need to adjust the offset value as you navigate around a tissue sample.
-Refractive Index (RI) compensation mapping enables you to record the proper offset position at different locations of the tissue sample and an RI compensation map is required for acquiring a Tissue Scan.
-However, if you are just navigating around the tissue live, you can manually adjust the offset in the SLICE Light sheet panel as you go.
+You will likely need to adjust the offset as you navigate to different locations in a microscopy sample to achieve good focus.
+Refractive Index (RI) compensation mapping enables you to record the optimal offset position at different locations of the tissue sample and an RI compensation map is required for acquiring a Tissue Scan.
+However, if you are just looking at the sample live, you can manually adjust the offset as needed in the SLICE Light sheet panel.

 Before you start